 Hi, I’m Eric from Tucson, Arizona, a previous teacher at York English.
 I live in Washington, DC and next month I will begin work as a strategic research consultant for Education Advisory Board, a professional services firm serving colleges and universities.

-I started at York’s Xihu branch in 2010 (one of only two branches back then) and stayed for three and a half years.
+I started at York’s Xihu branch in Fuzhou in 2010 (one of only two branches back then) and stayed for three and a half years.
 I left the school in 2014 to move to Shanghai.

-I began as a teacher at Xihu and later became the Academic Coordinator there.
+I began as a teacher at Xihu and later became the Academic Coordinator (AC) there.
 After a little over a year as Xihu’s AC, I helped open the Ping Dong branch as its first AC in 2013 and worked there for a year.

 Why did you decide to teach English overseas in the first place?

-I had worked in a school in Tucson during college and enjoyed the work but I wasn’t sure about going into teaching just yet when I graduated.
+I had worked as a teacher in a school in Tucson during college and enjoyed the work but I wasn’t sure about going into teaching just yet when I graduated.
 I also wanted to try something new.
 I wanted to experience a new culture, learn a new language (one that would be useful in a lot of places) and honestly just get out and see a different part of the world.

 Without a ton of savings to travel, a working “gap year” made sense to me.
 China was the top choice because of the number of opportunities available and the fact that it was this rising country growing in prominence on the world stage was also a big reason why I decided to teach there.